MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">(a) What is the probability that a randomly selected male adult is at least 6'2'' (74 inches)?
 (b) What is the probability that a male adult is shorter than 5'9'' (69 inches)?^[Numerical answers: (a) 0.1131. (b) 0.3821.]</div>\EndKnitrBlock{guidedpractice}

+::: {.workedexample}
-\BeginKnitrBlock{example}<div class="example">What is the probability that a random adult male is between 5'9'' and 6'2''?
+What is the probability that a random adult male is between 5'9'' and 6'2''?

 ---